CianMRoche/figure-inversion/README.md

 [![CI](https://github.com/CianMRoche/figure-inversion/actions/workflows/ci.yml/badge.svg)](https://github.com/CianMRoche/figure-inversion/actions/workflows/ci.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-Dark-background versions of figures — PDF, SVG, PNG/JPG — without screenshotting a PDF viewer. **PDFs and SVGs stay vector**: colour operators are rewritten in place, so text stays selectable and nothing is rasterised.
+Command line tool to make dark-background versions of figures in PDF, SVG, PNG/JPG.
+PDFs and SVGs stay vectors.

+If you still have the code to regenerate the figure, re-rendering with a dark style beats inverting, since the inverter cannot know a grey gridline needs *more* contrast on dark, not less.
+This is for figures whose source you no longer have, or if youre feeling a little lazy :)

 ![before and after](examples/before-after.png)